SuperOfficeDocs/superoffice-docs/docs/en/project/learn/project-guide/working-with.md

 1. You want to hold an internal meeting to summarize the conference.

-    1. Click **Create** next to the **Evaluation meeting** appointment and create the appointment in the usual way.
+    1. Click **Create** next to the **Evaluation meeting** follow-up, enter information, and save.
-    2. When the appointment is completed, check the box.
+    2. When the meeting is completed, check the box.

 1. Then you want to produce an evaluation report that summarizes the evaluation meeting and the conference.